nicoserr/CPSC210project/README.md

 - As a user, I want to be able to remove a Subject, Course or Topic from their respective lists.
 - As a user, I want to be able to select a Subject and view a list of the Courses for that Subject.
 - As a user, I want to be able to select a Course and view a list of the Topics for that Course.
-- As a user, I want to be able to view and edit the note for a Topic.